For the love of entertainment

 Should have won in 2014: Jessica Chastain wasn’t even nominated for A Most Violent Year, but she deserved the win.

-Leo is certainly good as the cheap, chain-smoking, boozy mother in The Fighter, but to my thinking everything about the movie was over-praised.
-I do think Leo was better than her Oscar-winning costar Christian Bale, but her role adds less to the film than his.
-She’s just cigarette-soaked and hard-edged.
-The character also suffers because she doesn’t have an arc the way her fellow winners do.
+Leo is certainly good as the cheap, chain-smoking, boozy mother in The Fighter, but to my thinking the movie was overpraised.
+I do think Leo was better than her Oscar-winning costar Christian Bale, but her role adds less to the film.
+She’s just cigarette-soaked and hard-edged with no progression.
 She’s there, she smokes, she’s crass, she’s borderline abusive to her sons, and that’s it.
-There’s no defining moment to add layers, and I would argue that each of her competitors here has that, which makes it difficult to put Leo anywhere but here.
+There’s no defining moment to add layers, which makes it difficult to put Leo anywhere but here.
 But you do have to give her credit for saying the F-word onstage after winning–in front of Kirk Douglas, no less.
 Then she stole his cane.
 It was train-wreck TV, capping off an Oscar campaign many deemed overly crass and grasping (none of which impacted her place in the standings here, of course).

 Like Melissa Leo, Hathaway got a lot of criticism for her Oscar campaign.
 But her turn as Fantine, a woman who is forced to sell her teeth, her hair, and finally her body in order to support her beloved daughter, could not be denied.
 It’s a role primed to catch attention, with one of the musical’s most iconic songs to boot.
 Hathaway clearly knew this was her shot at an Oscar, and she seized it.
 It’s a very small role, but to her credit, the movie does suffer some once Hathaway makes her exit, and she makes her performance ripple throughout the rest of the film.